-Communication Server 1000 task flow
+Avaya Communication Server 1000 task flow

-This section provides a high-level task flow for the installation or upgrade of a CS 1000 system.
+This section provides a high-level task flow for the installation or upgrade of an Avaya CS 1000 system.
 The task flow indicates the recommended sequence of events to follow when configuring a system and provides the document number that contains the detailed procedures required for the task.